RebelToolbox/RebelDocumentation/tutorials/export/exporting_basics.rst

             Position += velocity * delta;
             // We still need to clamp the player's position here because on devices that don't
-            // match your game's aspect ratio, Godot will try to maintain it as much as possible
+            // match your game's aspect ratio, Rebel Engine will try to maintain it as much as possible
             // by creating black borders, if necessary.
             // Without clamp(), the player would be able to move under those borders.
             Position = new Vector2(